National Unity (Peru, 2025)

 National Unity (Unidad Nacional, UN) is a Peruvian electoral coalition composed of the Christian People's Party - PPC, the Unity and Peace Party, and Peruvians United: We Are Free.
 The coalition's name reflects its ideological continuity with a previous centre-right alliance led by the PPC, which backed Lourdes Flores as its presidential candidate in the 2001 and 2006 general elections.

-The coalition is slated to participate of the 2026 general election with incumbent congressman Roberto Chiabra (Unity and Peace) as its presidential nominee.
+The coalition participated in the 2026 general election with incumbent congressman Roberto Chiabra (Unity and Peace) as its presidential nominee.